sashaavrt/shariX/README.md

 ## Installation / Upgrade

+1. Download or clone repository.
+2. Make a copy of configuration file (cp bin/install.cfg.example bin/install.cfg) and modify it for your service (check paths).
-Download or clone repository.
-For the initial/update project configuration, run *bin/install.sh*.
+3. For the initial/update project configuration, run *bin/install.sh*.

 ### Test Users